 Have you recently got your hands on a windfall of cash and are wondering what is the best thing to do with a lump sum of money?
 Find out your options below.

-5 great things to do with a lump sum of money
+5 Things to do with a lump sum of money

 - Save it in either a Lifetime ISA (LISA) or a Cash ISA, or invest it through a Stocks and Shares ISA.